simonpcouch/syrup/README.md

 The call to `tune_grid()` does some setup sequentially before sending data off to the five child processes to actually carry out the model fitting.
 After models are fitted, data is sent back to the parent process to be combined.
-To better understand memory usage throughout that process, we wrap the call in `syrup()`:
+To better understand system resource usage throughout that process, we wrap the call in `syrup()`:

 ``` r
 res_mem <- syrup({